SuperEllipse/dbt_impala_demo/README.md

-Welcome to your new dbt project!
+Welcome to the DBT Project

 ### Using the starter project

 Try running the following commands:
+- dbt debug
 - dbt run
 - dbt test

+##

+### Environment Variables
+Make sure to set the CDP Credentials with the following environment variables
+- DBT_CDP_USER
+- DBT_CDP_PASSWORD

 ### Resources: